Last updated on June 28, 2022 3:42 am

 While pliers may look like a pair of tin snips or scissors, their uses are not limited to cutting.

 - Griping.
-Pliers have specially shaped jaws that allow them to grip objects to add stability, hold things in place, or simply grab items from hard-to-reach or potentially hazardous spaces.
+Pliers have specially shaped jaws that allow the teeth to grip objects to add stability, hold things in place, or simply grab items from hard-to-reach or potentially hazardous spaces.

 - Positioning.
 Relative to their ability to grip and hold objects, pliers are also used to align and position smaller things like screws, gears, and even wires.